Espresso-AI/anchors-for-object-detection/README.md

 ## Anchor-Assigner
 It is very necessary to map the predictions and target labels for obtaining the detection models' loss.
-Anchor-Assigner object assigns targets to the anchors, and then return indices of target-assigned anchors and lables of assigned targets.
+Anchor-Assigner assigns targets to the anchors, and then return indices of target-assigned anchors and lables of assigned targets.

 This implementation can be commonly applied to all series of detection models.